 On March 24, 2021, Secretary Buttigieg issued a final rule on Administrative Rulemaking, Guidance, and Enforcement Procedures.
 This final rule removes the Department's internal policies and procedures relating to the issuance of rulemaking and guidance documents from the Code of Federal Regulations.
 In addition, this final rule removes regulations concerning the initiation and conduct of enforcement actions, including administrative enforcement proceedings and judicial enforcement actions brought in Federal court.

 E.O.
-13990 directs the heads of all agencies to immediately review all existing regulations, orders, guidance documents, policies, and any other similar agency actions promulgated, issued, or adopted between January 20, 2017 and January 20, 2021, that are or may be inconsistent with, or present obstacles to, the policy set forth in E.O.
+13990 directs federal agencies to immediately review all existing regulations, orders, guidance documents, policies, and any other agency actions promulgated, issued, or adopted between January 20, 2017 and January 20, 2021, that are or may be inconsistent with, or present obstacles to, the policies laid out in E.O.
 13990.

 E.O.
 13992 sets forth the Administration’s policy to use available tools to confront urgent challenges facing the nation, including the COVID-19 pandemic, economic recovery, racial justice, and climate change.
 To effectuate this policy, E.O.
 13992 revokes certain Executive Orders and directs agencies to rescind regulations implementing or enforcing those Executive Orders.

 The Department has taken steps to implement these Executive Orders on several fronts.
 E.O.
 13990 directs the Department of Transportation (Department) to consider suspending, revising, or rescinding two rules, and the Department is currently reviewing these rules:

 - “The Safer Affordable Fuel-Efficient (SAFE I) Vehicles Rule Part One: One National Program” (84 FR 51310, September 27, 2019); and